mengshu26/dbt_andhealth_onside/README.md

 		- etc
   - Then work with analysts to define key metrics and tables that can help evaluate performance and give insight
 - Operational modeling
-  - Refine provider utilization by incorporating clinic capacity or scheduling data
+  - Build provider utilization by incorporating clinic/provider capacity or scheduling data
   - Build time-based and slot-based utilization metrics at the clinic level
 - Patient retention analytics
   - Correlate survey satisfaction scores with appointment completion and attrition
   - Identify patient segments at risk of dropping out based on demographics or payer type
 - Metric governance
   - Document and expose consistent metric definitions
 - Dashboarding
 	- Use a better dashboarding tool with more flexibility
     - Clinic performance over time